json9512/sonarToimage/GAN/README.md

 `train.py` = Script for training the model with the data<br>
 `function_lib.py` = Custom functions for generating the final image<br>
 `generate_fullscan.py` = Generates GAN image tiles for each sonar scan for the angle and outputs the final image<br>
+`test_generator.py` = Tests the Generator with the given angle.
+Will produce GAN generated images.

 ##### data directory #####
 `apply_clahe.py` = Applys Contrast-Limited adaptive histogram equalization to the selected images<br>